dracidoupe/graveyard/README.md

 ### Considerations

 * MySQL is the database of choice and integration layer between old and new.
 For all its awfulness, this will stay.
-It is encoded as latin2, which is annoying and hopefully changeable in future
+While database pretends to be in latin2 (and even the site's connectin to it is explicitly set to latin2), the actual content is stored in cp1250.
+This is a major fuckup that will render most default tools unusable with the database.
+"Proper" Python way to present a record is to connect using `latin2` encoding and then convert individual records using `record.encode("latin2").decode("cp1250").encode("utf-8")`
 * Page load speed is a concern.
 Everybody loves fast pages
 * General speed and scalability is not a concern.
 Whole dataset can fit into modern memory.
 Please do not optimise on bare metal and single node
 * Maintenance cost is a concern.
 The less it costs to run, the more likely it will stay with us